Friday, December 13, 2024

 I suppose one could argue that Rodion Raskolnikov of Fyodor Dostoevsky’s Crime and Punishment is an unsympathetic main character.
 Raskolnikov commits a cruel and unpardonable crime.
 But Raskolnikov feels great anguish for his sins.
 He ultimately repents and finds a spiritual love with Sonya.
 By the novel’s end, Raskolnikov’s suffering and change of heart have earned him some of the reader’s sympathy.
 The same is true of Dickens’ miser Scrooge in A Christmas Carol.

 But there are certain types of unsympathetic main characters who do manage to evoke a positive response in a reader or audience.
 Among male characters, a domineering patriarch can sometimes be sympathetic if that person has overcome great obstacles or worked toward admirable goals.
 In August Wilson’s play Fences, for instance, the main character Troy, a garbage collector, is a cold and judgmental father.
 He’s also an unfaithful husband who fathers a child out of wedlock, despite having a devoted wife.
-But Troy is partly sympathetic because he’s suffered racial discrimination, and because we admire his determination to advance from garbage collector to the first Black truck driver working for the city.
+But Troy is partly sympathetic because he’s fighting for his dignity.
+Troy has suffered racial discrimination, and we admire his determination to advance out of the role of garbage collector to become the first Black truck driver working for the city.

 Another somewhat sympathetic dominating male is The General in Gabriel García Márquez’s novel The Autumn of the Patriarch.
 The General is an impossibly violent and corrupt dictator, but the reader has to admire the stubborn strength he shows in defying neocolonial domination.
 Perhaps the exaggerated proportions of the crimes The General commits allow the reader to overlook some of the faults of this strange protagonist.